zkemail/zk-email-verify/README.md

 ## Regex to Circom

 Modify the `let regex = ` in lexical.js and then run `python3 gen.py`

-## Getting email headers

-In Outlook, turn on plain text mode.
-Send an email to yourself, and copy paste the full email details into the textbox on the (only client side!) webpage.

-Notes about email providers: tl;dr: view headers in a non-gmail client.

-Gmail self-emails censor the signature of the mailserver, and unless you use google apps script, it is not generated. .edu domain, hotmail, custom domain, and outlook domain self-emails have the signatures.
-In fact, Gmail-sent self-emails using the .edu domain, viewed in a non-gmail client, are not censored -- it seems to be just a property of the gmail viewer to not show signatures on self emails (but it has signatures on every other recieved email).

 ## Email Circuit Build Steps